paulipa/sico-wiki/rules-and-requirements.md

 - [General Partner Member Requirements](https://wiki.silentcoalition.com/en/rules-and-requirements#general-partner-member-requirements) are applied
 - [General Partner Corporation Requirements](https://wiki.silentcoalition.com/en/rules-and-requirements#general-partner-corporation-requirements) are applied
 - [Proof of activity](https://wiki.silentcoalition.com/en/rules-and-requirements#proof-of-activity) is required
-- Mimimum of 30 actitive real players
+- Minimum of 30 active real players
 - **Corporation will be set to +10** and is required to keep +10 standings on all independent partners and the silent company alliance.
 - Corporation needs to update each community standing change on corporation level and keep the standings updated
 - Corporation must have a clear goal and preferably a unique goal for their corporation compared to other coalition corporations.